jenniferbuz/sci_coding/lessons/lesson1/README.md

 # f7b2678 (HEAD -> master) Add hello world to file1.txt
 ```

 Note that there is still only one commit in history with the same message, but that the commit ID changed!
 You have re-written history!
-This is ok to do locally, beware re-writing history in a repo shared with your collaborators.
+This is ok to do locally, but beware re-writing history in a repo shared with your collaborators.

 Getting the hang of moving files from the working directory to the staging area and into history is the first step to becoming fluent in Git.
 Don't worry if it's still a little unnatural, we will get lots of practice in the coming weeks!